 Ministry of Environment and Parks

-Government officials will be inviting stakeholders to share feedback through online discussions from March 17 to April 30, 2021.
+Albertans shared their feedback through an online survey from March 17 to April 30, 2021.

 Your feedback will help inform policy options to update the Extended Producer Responsibility Framework.